CxELabs/M365HOL/instructions.md

 ===

-# Cloud App Security Discovery lab
+# Cloud App Security Discovery
 [:arrow_left: MCAS Home](#microsoft-cloud-app-security)

 On average, more than 1,100 cloud applications are used by enterprises today, of which 61% are **not** sanctioned by IT.
 This results in duplicate capabilities, apps not meeting compliance standards or posing a security risk to the organization without any IT oversight.